Born and raised in The Netherlands in 1983, I was drawn to the sky from an early age and decided at the age of 12 that I had to become a pilot.

-Currently I'm flying as a Senior First Officer on the Boeing 747-8 and -400 Freighter; the Queen of the skies.
+I'm currently captain on the Boeing 747-400: the Queen of the skies.

-At the age of 20 I was hired by ACMI-specialist Denimair as a First Officer on the Fokker 50 Turboprop.
-I flew the wonderful Fokker 50 for almost 2,5 years with operations ranging from European contracts, to local African airlines and military operations and adventures in Afghanistan that have left a deep impression on me ever since.
+At the age of 20 I was hired by an ACMI-airline as a First Officer on the Fokker F50 Turboprop.
+Flying the F50 for almost 2,5 years with operations ranging from European airline and flying for local African companies and military operations and adventures in Afghanistan that left a deep impression on me ever since.

 Flying the Queen of the Skies

-After 4,5 years on the Boeing 737 my dream came true; I was hired as a First Officer on the Boeing 747-400 at the age of 27.
-Being one of the youngest pilots in the world to fly the first 747-8 that entered service that same year.
+After 4,5 years on the Boeing 737 my dream came true: I was hired as a First Officer on the Boeing 747-400 at the age of 27 as one of the youngest pilots in the world to fly the first 747-8 that entered service that year.

-I have been flying the Boeing 747 now for about 8 years and have seen a large variety of destinations and landscapes from my seat in the cockpit.
+I have been flying the Boeing 747 for over twelve years and have seen a worldwide variety of destinations and landscapes from that flightdeck, leading to the position of captain today.

-Presently with about 8000 hours in my logbook, including over 4000 hours on the Boeing 747, I consider myself extremely privileged to fly for a living and being able to document the world from above.
+With over 9,500 hours in my logbook, including over 6,000 hours on the Boeing 747, I consider myself extremely privileged to fly for a living and being able to document the world from above.